wilmandj/therastream/README.md

 - **Define Expertise**: Customize the AI therapist's expertise by adding focus areas, improving responses, and saving configurations.
 - **Therapist Assistant**: Engage in therapeutic conversations with an AI therapist, with options to save, load, and reset interactions.
 - **Therapy Author**: Create book content or related material through conversations with an AI therapy author.
-- **Analyze Drawing**: Upload and analyze drawings, providing psychological insights based on the provided captions.
 - **Create Drawing**: A new feature allowing users to create and analyze drawings as part of therapeutic exploration.
+To analyze, first save, then re-load under 'Analyze Drawing'
+- - **Analyze Drawing**: Upload and analyze drawings, providing psychological insights based on the provided captions.

 ## Getting Started